PFSCM 20 years of improving access to lifesaving health products

 Five years of SCMS innovation and efficiency

-In its first five years, SCSM achieved remarkable progress and set the stage for further growth.
+In its first five years, SCMS achieved remarkable progress and set the stage for further growth.

-- SCMS wins Supply Chain Innovation Award and Best Value Supply Chain Provider Award at the European Supply Chain and Logistics Summit.
+- SCMS won the Supply Chain Innovation Award and Best Value Supply Chain Provider Award at the European Supply Chain and Logistics Summit.

-- SCMS surpasses 50% of commodities (by weight) shipped by ocean, realizing significant savings over air.
+- SCMS surpassed 50% of products (by weight) shipped by ocean, realizing significant savings over air.

-- SCMS delivers the project’s first voluntary medical male circumcision (VMMC) kits to Zambia.
+- SCMS delivered the project’s first voluntary medical male circumcision (VMMC) kits to Zambia.

-- SCMS achieves more than 90% generic ARV procurements.
+- SCMS achieved more than 90% generic ARV procurements.

 Six years of saving lives through strong supply chains